Gitlyx/Booking-App-Admin-Dashboard/README.md

 # Web application for a booking website
 ## Introduction
-This booking website is made with HTML/CSS/JS on part one.
+This booking website is made with HTML/CSS/JS in part one.
 In part two, the website is integrated with .NET Core backend along with React frontend creating an admin dash board.

 ### Instructions